- Study at Deakin

 The Library has an e-preferred policy for the acquisition of books.
 This means that e-books are the preferred format due to their advantages in terms of 24X7 access, multiple simultaneous usage, immediacy and ability to integrate into online course materials.
 Print books will still be acquired if they meet one of the following criteria:

-The Library uses the Reading List Ordering Guideline to provide appropriate and sufficient access to reading list resources.
+The Library uses the Reading List Ordering Guideline (PDF) to provide appropriate and sufficient access to reading list resources.
 The Library does not normally provide class sets of textbooks: students are normally expected to purchase prescribed textbooks but the Library does provide copies based on the Reading List Ordering Guideline.
 Reading list e-books and e-textbooks are actively acquired if they can be made available through the Library Catalogue as they provide access for a large number of students and are available 24X7.

-New Journal or Database Request form
+A New Journal or Database request form is also available.

 Requests for the purchase of new serial material are reviewed by the Library Manager for each Faculty.
 All purchase recommendations are then considered by the Library Collection Advisory Group.
 Purchase decisions are made according to priority and budget availability.